masterraf21/microservices-demo/README.md

 - 20200129
   - All Go microservices are updated to use Zipkin and provide a `/metrics` endpoint for metrology
   - Loadgenerator can connect to an HTTPS endpoint
+- 20200614
+  - `adservice` rewrite in GO + HTTP endpoint
+  - added a `service` name to all Zipkin traces
+  - tagged release v0.1.8

 ## building images
 Images are built automatically using a Github Action.